cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

 > **NOTES**:
 >
 > 1. Do not try to use `se::HandleObject` to create a native binding object.
-In the `JS controls of CPP` mode, the release of the bound object will be automatically handled by the abstraction layer.
-In the `CPP controls JS` mode, the previous chapter has already described.
+In the `JavaScript controls of C++` mode, the release of the bound object will be automatically handled by the abstraction layer.
+In the `C++ controls JavaScript` mode, the previous chapter has already described it.
 > 2. The `se::HandleObject` object can only be allocated on the stack, and a `se::Object` pointer must be passed in.

 #### se::Class